Spotting Cashier’s Check Scams and Fraud

 What Is a Cashier’s Check?

-When you deposit a cashier’s check in your checking account, the money usually clears faster than a traditional personal check.
-Cashier’s checks can be more secure because they are more challenging to forge — though it’s not impossible.
+When you deposit a cashier’s check into your checking account, the money usually clears faster than a traditional personal check.
+Cashier’s checks can be more secure because they’re more challenging to forge — though they’re not impossible to counterfeit.

 How Do Cashier’s Checks Work?

-• If you don’t have a bank, you may still be able to get a cashier’s check from a financial institution.
+• If you don’t have a bank account, you may still be able to get a cashier’s check from a financial institution.
 Rather than withdraw the funds from your account, the bank would instead require that you pay cash to have a cashier’s check issued.

 • Cashier’s checks are usually not free.
 On top of the amount to be paid with the check, banks usually charge around $8 to $15 to issue a cashier’s check.